ThisIsLibra/ShoulderSurfer/README.md

 If the input has more uncertain characters, the total amount of options equal 'amount of combinations first uncertain letter' * 'amount of combinations second uncertain letter' * 'amount of combinations n-th uncertain letter'.

 # License and Usage
 The software is licensed under GNU General Public License v3.0.
-Illegal useage, such as creating lists of possible passwords used to hack without permission is absolutely forbidden.
+Illegal useage, such as creating lists of possible passwords used to hack without permission, is absolutely forbidden.

 # Contact
 If you want to contact me about this application, please e-mail me at [info][at][maxkersten][dot][nl].